How to unlock an eSIM on an iPhone

 1. Use a third-party app to unlock your iPhone

-1. Choose a service: Check online reviews for each of the websites before you commit to a company.
+- Pick carefully: Read reviews before choosing a service.
 UnlockRadar is one of the companies mentioned online, but do your own research to make sure.

 2. Contact your carrier

-2. Get your IMEI number: Keep your IMEI number ready, because you will need it to complete the unlocking process.
+- Have your IMEI ready: You’ll need it to complete the process.

 eSIM not working?
 Common issues and how to solve them